apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 and financially support the project at a capacity that best suits your deployment.
 Note that all development activity is performed
 *almost exclusively* on a voluntary basis with no expectations, commitments or strings attached.
 Having the financial means to better sustain engineering activities will allow the developer community to allocate *dedicated and committed* time for long-term support, maintenance and release planning, especially when it comes to addressing critical and security issues in a timely manner.
-Funding will ensure support for the software you rely on and you gain an advantage and say in the way Apereo, and the CAS project at that, runs and operates.
-If you consider your CAS deployment to be a critical part of the identity and access management ecosystem, this is a viable option to consider.

 ## Get Involved